isomerpages/imda-tradetrust/news-and-events/industry-news/_posts/2025-07-01-post-TradeTrust Partner Credore Secures IG P&I Deemed Approval in Just Over 40 Days.md

 assisting Credore in addressing IG P&amp;I’s queries clearly and efficiently to obtain deemed approval.</p>
 <h3>What this means for our partners</h3>
-<p>Credore’s deemed approval by IG P&amp;I affirms that TradeTrust is implementation-ready,
+<p>For <a href="https://www.tradetrust.io/community/tradetrust-ready-partners/" rel="noopener noreferrer nofollow" target="_blank">our partners</a>,
-with tested legal and technical frameworks designed to meet international standards.
+Credore’s deemed approval by IG P&amp;I affirms that TradeTrust is implementation-ready, with tested legal and technical frameworks designed to meet international standards.
 Beyond its legal framework, TradeTrust leverages innovative technical solutions that strengthen confidence and trust in the use of